Producing Documentation with appledoc

 The above command can be broken down into:

-- "AppledocExample" is the name that I'm assigning to the documentation.
-Please note that the --project-name is case sensitive so "AppledocExample" and "appledocExample" will produce two sets of documentation.
+- "AppledocExample" - is the name that I'm assigning to the documentation.
+Please note that the --project-name is case sensitive, so "AppledocExample" and "appledocExample" will produce two sets of documentation.

-- "WilliamBoles" the company name
+- "WilliamBoles" - is the company name.

 Command Line: